bebaps/clear-menu/readme.md

 ```

 ## Using with WordPress
-You can use Clear Menu with WordPress in two steps.
+You can use ClearMenu with WordPress in two steps.

 First build your menu:
 ```